ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-nginx.md

 wget http://downloads3.ioncube.com/loader_downloads/ioncube_loaders_lin_x86-64.tar.gz
 tar xvfz ioncube_loaders_lin_x86-64.tar.gz
 ```
-Make the note of path and directory from the above command.

-Copy ion cube loader to Directory.
-Replace your *yourpath* below with actual path that was shown with the first command below.
+Copy the ion-cube loader to Directory.
+Replace your *yourpath* below with actual path that was shown with the output of first command below, and restart the both nginx and php.

 ```sh
 php -i | grep extension_dir